 John stared at me over the top of his glasses, probably trying to fathom what was coming next.
 The spectacles were placed into their case with deliberate care and the case snapped shut.
 He folded the crossword page into a manageable rectangle and let the rest of the paper crinkle to the floor.
 A startled, Goldie jumped up, assuming her ready-for-anything pose.

-John patted her head, murmured reassuringly, ‘good girl,’ before his lips twisted into a wry smile, ‘you’re right Goldie, we both need to be alert,’ then grinning at me he added, ‘but not alarmed, I hope?’
+John patted her head, murmured reassuringly, ‘Good girl,’ before his lips twisted into a wry smile.
+‘You’re right Goldie, we both need to be alert,’ then grinning at me he added, ‘but not alarmed, I hope?’

-I grinned back acknowledging the reference to our erstwhile prime minister and the wasted taxpayer dollars on fridge magnets delivered to every household after 9/11, advising citizens to be ‘alert and not alarmed in the war against terror.’
+I grinned back acknowledging the reference to our erstwhile prime minister and the wasted taxpayer dollars on fridge magnets delivered to every household after 9/11, advising citizens to be ‘alert and not alarmed’ in the War Against Terror.